On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

-where $f$ acts on $n$ bits, and in the applications we consider often $m=\textrm{poly}(n)$.
-The objective functions for constraint satisfaction problems, considered in QAOA, are often expressed in this form, with each $f_j$ given by a Boolean expression.
-A different example is the penalty term approach of quantum annealing, where the objective function is augmented with a number of high-weight penalty terms which perform (typically, local) checks to see if a state is valid; see Appendix \ref{app:penalties} for a discussion.
-For such \textit{pseudo-Boolean functions} we have the following result.
+where each $f_j$ acts on a subset of the $n$ bits, and in the applications we consider often $m=\textrm{poly}(n)$.
+Objective functions for constraint satisfaction problems, considered for example in QAOA, are often expressed in this form, with each $f_j$ given by a Boolean clause.
+A different example is the penalty term approach of quantum annealing, where the objective function is augmented with a number of high-weight penalty terms which perform (typically, local) checks that a state is valid; see Sec.~\ref{sec:penalties} for a discussion.
+For such \textit{pseudo-Boolean functions} we have the following result generalizing Thm.~\ref{thm:1booleanFourierRep}, which is shown in Section~\ref{sec:pseudoBool}.
+Pseudo-Boolean optimization is a rich topic and we refer the reader to \cite{boros2002pseudo} for an overview.